Yes or no – should you prewash lingerie fabric?

 “We have several fabrics that are suited for sewing panties as they have enough stretch to go around the body and good recovery.
 Do not pre-wash your fabric.
 Wash after the garment has been assembled.”

-So, if you’re going to prewash your lingerie fabrics, how should you?
+So, if you’re going to prewash your lingerie fabrics other than polyester, how should you?
 First, hand or machine wash on a low/gentle cycle.
 Use a mild or a lingerie detergent such as The Laundress’ Delicate Wash.
 If the fabric is stretchy, don’t hang to dry it if is a large yardage (more than 1 yard) as it might stretch out weird.
 Lay flat to dry or dry in the dryer on the coolest air setting.